-Interpersonal Therapy Definition
+Interpersonal Psychotherapy Definition

 A Scientific Treatment

-Are Mental Disorders in Our Biology?
+Are Mental Disorders In Our Biology?

-Another unique feature of interpersonal therapy is that it highlights the connection between the client's mood and any disturbing life situations (such as grief, divorce, or losing a job) that may have caused or compounded their disorder.
+Another unique feature of IPT may be that it can highlight the connection between the client's mood and disturbing life situations, specifically personal situations (such as grief for lost family members or loved ones, divorce, or losing a job) that may have caused or compounded their disorder.

-Concepts Behind Interpersonal Therapy
+Concepts Behind Interpersonal Treatment

-IPT theory suggests that depression and other mental disorders begin after an acute interpersonal crisis.
+Interpersonal psychotherapy theory suggests that depression, mood disorders, and other mental disorders may begin after an acute crisis.
 This crisis may be somewhat relieved, or it might be exacerbated, depending on your attachment style and biopsychosocial/cultural/spiritual strengths and weaknesses.

-- An acute interpersonal crisis
+- An acute interpersonal crisis (such as problematic relationships)